 BIM is being fast adopted by the façade industry.
 It enables an effective way to programme, develop, design, build and effectively manage the project.
 Use of BIM allows planners, designers, and construction managers to better coordinate details and information.

-BIM helps construction managers in careful planning and project tracking whether it is a skyscraper or a smaller house.
+Business Information Modelling helps construction managers in careful planning and project tracking whether it is a skyscraper or a smaller house.
 It is one of the most important key tools in achieving significant improvements in construction costs, value and carbon performance.
 It also helps in the use of open, shareable asset information throughout a project and a building’s life cycle – from initial design and construction to operation, maintenance, dismantling and recycling.

 The BIM software allows all design data to be organised in one place rather than many separate drawings, and uses 3D constructions to improve building design productivity.
 This includes the object details, specifications and performance information, such as size, colour and materials.